Learn how to make the Best Mint Chocolate Chip Ice Cream from scratch. It’s the perfect little summer dessert recipe to

 You’ll know your custard is thickened to the right consistency when it will leave a stripe on the back of a wooden spoon.
 Then use a candy thermometer to assure the custard has reached the right temperature.

-Before refrigerating your custard be sure to place plastic wrap tightly in the bowl making contact with the custard.
+Before refrigerating the custard be sure to place plastic wrap tightly in the bowl making contact with the custard.
 This will prevent a skin from forming.

-How long does it take to churn ice cream in an ice cream maker?
+How long to churn ice cream in an ice cream maker?

 It really depends on your machine but with most models, it should churn for at least 30-40 mins.
 See the shopping guide below for my favorite model.